Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy: Results

-Model performance was evaluated alongside that of therapeutic radiographers (each with at least 4 years of experience) segmenting an independent test and validation set collected from an entirely different population than the training dataset.
-Each test set case was segmented by a single radiographer with a second arbitrating, and compared with a ground truth from two further radiographers arbitrated by one of two independent specialist oncologists.
+Model performance was evaluated alongside that of therapeutic radiographers (each with at least 4 years of experience) segmenting the test set of UCLH images independently of the oncologist-reviewed scans (which we used as our ground truth).

-The models performed similarly to humans: on 19 of 21 OARs there was no substantial difference between the deep learning models and that of the radiographers (\autoref{fig:barplot} and \autoref{tab:surface_dice_tcia}).
-Given the variations of performance differences, we define a substantial difference here as 5\% or more.
-The two exceptions were the brainstem and right lens, where our model’s performance was inferior to that of the human experts.
+The model performed similarly to humans: on all OARs studied there was no clinically meaningful difference between the deep learning model's segmentations and those of the radiographers (\autoref{fig:barplot_UCLH} and \autoref{tab:surface_dice_uclh}).

-To understand the performance in clinical practice we computed an aggregated surface DSC per patient over only those organs that would currently be segmented given that patient's tumour diagnosis.
-As different OARs have largely different sizes the aggregate surface DSC provides a better estimate of potential time saved for each patient.
-Here we first summed up the overlapping surface area as well as the total surface area of all relevant organs for the individual patient.
-We then computed the surface DSC (\autoref{tab:surface_dice_tcia} last rows).
-We found that for all 24 patients there was no substantial difference between the models and the radiographers performance in any individual patient (\autoref{tab:surface_dice_tcia} last row).
+To investigate the generalisability of our model, we additionally evaluate performance on open source scans ('TCIA test set').
+These were collected from sites in the USA, where the patient demographics, the clinical pathways for radiotherapy and the scanner type and parameters differed from our UK training set in meaningful ways.
+Nevertheless, model performance was preserved and, in 19 of 21 OARs, the model performed within the threshold defined for human variability \autoref{fig:barplot_TCIA}.
+The fact that performance in 2 OARs (brainstem and right lens) was less than that in UK data may relate to issues of image quality in several TCIA test set scans.

-In addition to demonstrating a surface DSC score comparable to that of the radiographers' we also report the standard volumetric DSC scores, despite its shortcomings for our described use case, to allow a qualitative comparison of our results to those in the existing literature.
-An accurate quantitative comparison to previously published literature is difficult due to inherent differences in the datasets used: performance may vary considerably across datasets and a meaningful comparison cannot be achieved without defining, and subsequently using, a consistent and precise protocol for how OARs should be segmented and obtaining results on the same dataset.
 For more detailed results demonstrating surface DSC and volumetric DSC for each individual patient from the TCIA test set please refer to \autoref{tab:surface_dice_tcia} and \autoref{tab:volumetric_dice_tcia} respectively in the appendix.